-$^{^{31}}$ For nuclear power plants, Requirement 4 of SSR-2/1 (Rev. 1) [3] lists the fundamental safety functions as: (i) control of reactivity; (ii) removal of heat from the reactor and from the fuel store; and (iii) confinement of radioactive material, shielding against radiation and control of planned radioactive releases, as well as limitation of accidental radioactive releases.
-36
+31 For nuclear power plants, Requirement 4 of SSR-2/1 (Rev. 1) [3] lists the fundamental safety functions as (i) control of reactivity; (ii) removal of heat from the reactor and from the fuel store; and (iii) confinement of radioactive material, shielding against radiation and control of planned radioactive releases, as well as limitation of accidental radioactive releases.

-- (b) Definition of the safety related functions and corresponding systems that are credited in achieving an acceptable end state.
+- 5.17.
+The second step in determining the scope of the seismic safety evaluation should be to establish agreement on the following aspects: - (a) The initial conditions of the nuclear installation to be considered at the time of the earthquake.
+Establishing these initial conditions includes, for example, (i) defining which modes of operation are to be considered for the installation; (ii) defining what constitutes normal operating conditions for the installation systems and their components; and (iii) determining whether a seismically induced abnormal condition (e.g. loss of off-site power, small loss of coolant accident) might be triggered and should be considered to occur concurrently with or following earthquake induced shaking. - (b) Definition of the safety related functions and corresponding systems that are credited in achieving an acceptable end state.
 The SMA methodology focuses on defining a subset of functions and systems necessary to achieve a determined number of success paths (typically two) to an acceptable end state.
 The PSA based SMA and SPSA methodologies have a broader focus that includes functions and systems whose failure might lead to the progression of an accident to an unacceptable end state. - (c) Identification of operator actions that are credited in the seismic safety evaluation.
-These actions should be established in the emergency procedures. - (d) Availability and account taken of any non-safety-related emergency response and mitigation systems, and account to be taken of them.
-These systems include mobile alternative resources (e.g. water, compressed air and electrical power supplies) stored on the site, that are located and maintained in such a way as to be functional and readily accessible when needed in postulated emergency conditions. - (e) Availability of outside assistance and account to be taken of it.outside assistance.
-The type of assistance, response time, and conditions for availability of outside assistance should be established in the safety procedures and agreed upon with the regulatory body.

-5.18.
-The third step in determining the scope of the seismic safety evaluation should be to prepare a list of selected $SSCs^{32}$ for seismic capability evaluation.
-Paras-Paragraphs 5.20-5.22 provide recommendations on this process.
+These actions should be established in the emergency procedures. - (d) Availability and account taken of any non-safety-related emergency response and mitigation systems.
+These systems include mobile alternative resources (e.g. water, compressed air and electrical power supplies) stored on the site that are located and maintained in such a way as to be functional and readily accessible when needed in postulated emergency conditions. - (e) Availability and account taken of outside assistance.
+The type of assistance, response time and conditions for availability of outside assistance should be established in the safety procedures and agreed upon with the regulatory body. - 5.18.
+The third step in determining the scope of the seismic safety evaluation should be to prepare a list of selected SSCs32 for seismic capability evaluation.
+Paragraphs 5.20-5.22 provide recommendations on this process. - 5.19.

-5.19.
 The fourth and final step in determining the scope of the seismic safety evaluation should be to perform a seismic evaluation walkdown (see paras 5.23-5.33).
 For a new nuclear installation, the walkdown may be replaced with a virtual review33 (to the extent practicable) followed by a confirmatory walkdown after construction of the installation is finished.